xparq/PNotesz/README.txt

 1. Put these next to the .exe:

-	* pnotes.resources	[icons etc.]
+	* pnotes.resources (icons etc.)
 	* groups.images
 	* smilies.images
 	* hunspell.dll

-2. Make sure the dir where the .exe is, is writable.
+2. Make the dir where the .exe is writable.
-    It'll nicely create the dirs it would need/use.
+    It'll nicely create all the other dirs it would need/use.

 3. Populate the